deckhouse/deckhouse/docs/site/LOCAL_DEV.md

   1. Open <http://localhost>

-- To stop documentation, open console and run:
+- To stop documentation, cancel the process in the consoles and run:

   ```shell
   make down